swimos/swim/README.md

 queries or remote procedure calls.

 ### Recon
-Communication only works if all parties understands one another.  **swimOS** natively speaks a universal, structured data language, called Recon.
+Communication only works if all parties understands one another.  **SwimOS** natively speaks a universal, structured data language, called Recon.
 A superset of JSON, XML, Protocol Buffers, and more, Recon naturally translates into many tongues.

 ### Fabrics
-**swimOS** serves as the higher order operating system for distributed computers, called Fabrics, which **swimOS** coherently stitches together from non-uniformly distributed, heterogeneous sets of machines.
+**SwimOS** serves as the higher order operating system for distributed computers, called Fabrics, which **SwimOS** coherently stitches together from non-uniformly distributed, heterogeneous sets of machines.